bugzmanov/nes_ebook/src/chapter_3_4.md

 rand = "=0.7.3"
 ```

-1) First, we need to initialize SDL:
+2) In code, we need to initialize SDL:

 ```rust
 use sdl2::event::Event;